-What are types of claims arise from Labour Hire?
+What types of claims arise from Labour Hire Insurance?

-Examples of exposures arising from a recruitment firm providing Labour Hire employees, in addition to the standard recruitment company exposures include
+Examples of exposures arising from a recruitment firm providing employees, in addition to the standard recruitment company exposures include:

 - Being held liable for the actions or inactions of the employees provided